Syncano/website/_posts/2015-03-12-ios-chat-app-jsqmessagesviewcontroller.markdown

 <p>As you can see, it's currently is a subclass of <em>UIViewController</em>.
 Change it to <em>JSQMessagesViewController</em>, so it looks like</p>

-{% highlight javascript linenos=table %}import UIKit
+{% highlight javascript lineanchors %}import UIKit

 class ViewController: JSQMessagesViewController {
 //...